mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 With the confidence from my test, it was time for my favorite part of a software project: refactoring.
 I was free to make large-scale changes to the code because I knew the build would break loudly if I did anything too stupid.

-Stay tuned for **part three** of this series, where I will describe how I:
+Read on for [part three](/resurrecting-3/)  of this series, where I describe how I:

 * reduced the build time from 20 minutes to 90 seconds
 * applied style conventions to the code automatically